TacoBadger/nonprofits-project-7/README.md

 - Status reason.
 This data shows whether the donor is an active or passive contributor.

-## Methods
+## Method
 I used the Google Data Analytics framework with the following 6 steps:
 1. Ask - Ask effective questions
 2. Prepare - Verify data's integrity, check data credibility and reliability, check data types and merge datasets
 3. Process - Clean, remove and transform data and document cleaning processes and results
 4. Analyze - Identify patterns and draw conclusions
 5. Share - Create effective visuals
-6. Act - Answer the questions and solve the problems
+6. Key findings - Answer the questions and solve the problems

 ## Ask